-Strongly Recommended: MATH 110 or MATH 110B or NMAT 210 with a minimum grade of C in MSCM 19B.
+Strongly Recommended: MATH 110 or MATH 110B or NMAT 210 with a minimum grade of C

 A TI-84 or TI-83 calculator or internet-based software may be required for some sections of this course.
 There may be a fee associated with these materials.
 Consult with the instructor or bookstore before registering for this course.